GitNinja11/Digital-Image-Processing-Labs/Lab3/README.md

 * For color images (RGB), the algorithm needs to be applied on each channel separately.
 * Huffman guarantees optimal prefix codes, while Shannon–Fano does not.

-Would you like me to also add a **side-by-side compression comparison chart** (Huffman vs Shannon–Fano ratio) in the README, using matplotlib output screenshots?